-It’s important to be aware that you as a business are not in control of the duties and custom fees your international customers may be charged upon the entrance of their order into their country.
+It’s important to be aware that you as a business are not in control of the duties and customs fees your international customers may be charged on their orders.
 Customs and duties fees are managed and imposed on your customers by their country itself, you don’t have the power to prevent them or influence their cost.

-For more information about customs and duties declaration, required forms and polices, check out these pages:
+For more information about customs and duties declaration, required forms, and policies, check out these pages:

 - USPS Postal Exporter